FarzeenZainab/JavaScript/notes.md

 The live connection means that the imorted `count` in `moduleB.js` is directly linked to the `count` in `moduleA.js`.
 Any changes made to `count` in `moduleA.js` (such as calling `increment()`) will be reflected in `moduleB.js` because the import is a reference to the original value, not a copy

+### TOP LEVEL AWAIT IN ES2022

+We can use await keyword outside async functions at the top level of our modules.
+This feature was introduced in ES2022.
+It only works in modules.